tomjames156/web_scraper/README.md

-# web_scraper
+# Web Scraper

-A web scraper that extracts quotes and the others and displays them in a structured format
+A web scraper that uses Python to extract quotes and the authors, then displays them in a structured format